 Image (left): ‘Spirit of Vatican II’ artwork by John Ryan originally produced for Michael Davies’ book The Church Since Vatican II (1985)

 27th September - 22nd December

 'AHOY ME HEARTIES!'
-A merry and colourful display of posters that will drop you into the world of John Ryan's Captain Pugwash books and TV films: treasure maps, sea monsters, and Pugwash's arch enemy, sea battles and the wicked Cut-Throat Jake!
+A merry and colourful display of posters that will drop you into the world of John Ryan's Captain Pugwash books and TV films: treasure maps, sea monsters, sea battles, and Pugwash's arch enemy, the wicked Cut-Throat Jake!

 This exhibition will be displayed along the Refectory corridor, with merchandise available in the gift shop.

 An exhibition of around 40 paintings by Frank Henry Mason (October 1875 - February 1965), an artist best known for his maritime, shipping, coastal and harbour paintings.
 He was also a creator of art deco travel and railway posters and a founder member of the Staithes Art Club whose members are known today as the Staithes Group Artists, or the Northern Impressionists.
 The exhibition, in the William Allen Gallery, will also feature Ushaw's own painting HM River Clyde landing troops.

 In 1568, the small textile town of Douai in Northern France was transformed into a hub of intrigue and rebellion.
 During the reign of Elizabeth I, the Catholic religion was outlawed and harbouring a Catholic Priest was made punishable by death.
 As a result, English Catholics had to practice their faith in secret, with many fleeing to the safety of Catholic Europe.
 This included William Allen, a former member of Queen Mary I government and later Cardinal in the Catholic Church.
 Allen wanted to make sure the Catholic faith was kept alive in England and therefore established Douai College as a school and seminary for English Catholics.